-The City shall include in the General Fund operating budget annually, a contingency account equal to 0.5% of the General Fund budgeted expenditures, less chargebacks, debt service, interfund transfers and capital expenditures.
+The City shall include in the General Fund operating budget annually, a contingency account equal to 0.5% of the General Fund budgeted expenditures, less chargebacks, debt service, interfund transfers, all Center for the Arts expenses, and capital expenditures.
 This contingency will expire at the end of each fiscal year and balances will not be brought forward.